microsoft/TypeScript-New-Handbook/chapters/Everyday Types.md

 handleRequest(req.url, req.method as "GET");
 ```

-The first change means "I intend for `req.method` to always have the *literal type* `"GET"`", preventing the possible assignment of `"GUESS"` to that field.
+The first change means “I intend for `req.method` to always have the *literal type* `"GET"`”, preventing the possible assignment of `"GUESS"` to that field.
-The second change means "I know for other reasons that `req.method` has the value `"GET"`".
+The second change means “I know for other reasons that `req.method` has the value `"GET"`”.

 ## `null` and `undefined`